fsuri/Basil_SOSP21_artifact/README.md

 ## Running experiments:
 Hurray!
 You have completed the tedious process of installing the binaries and setting up Cloudlab.
-Treat yourself to a Gummy Bear :)
 Next, we will cover how to run experiments.
 This is a straightfoward, but time-consuming process, and importantly requires good network connectivity to upload binaries to the remote machines, and download experiment results.
-Uploading binaries on high speed (e.g university) connections takes a few minutes and needs to be done only once per branch - however iff your uplink speed is low it may take (as I have painstakenly experienced in preparing this documentation for you) several hours.
-Downloading experiment outputs requires a moderate amount of download bandwidth, but it usually quite fast.
+Uploading binaries on high speed (e.g university) connections takes a few minutes and needs to be done only once per branch -- however if your uplink speed is low it may take (as I have painstakenly experienced in preparing this documentation for you) several hours.
+Downloading experiment outputs requires a moderate amount of download bandwidth, and is usually quite fast.

+Before you proceed, please confirm that the following credentials are accurate:
+1. Cloudlab-username `<cloudlab-user>`: e.g. "fs435"
+2. Cloudlab experiment name `<experiment-name>`: e.g. "indicus"
+3. Cloudlab project name `<project-name`>: e.g. "morty-pg0"  (May need the "-pg0" extension)

+Confirm these by attempting to ssh into a machine you started (on the Utah cluster): `ssh <cloudlab-user>@us-east-1-0.<experiment-name>.<project-name>.utah.cloudlab.us`

+### Pre-configurations for Hotstuff and BFTSmart

+On branches TxHotstuff and TxBFTSmart you will need to complete the following pre-configuration steps before running an experiment script:

+1. *TxHotstuff*
+   1. Navigate to `SOSP21_artifact_eval/src/scripts`
+   2. Run `./batch_size <batch_size>` to configure the internal batch size used by the Hotstuff Consensus module.
+See sub-section "1-by-1 experiment guide" for what settings to use
+   3. Open file `config_remote.sh` and edit the following lines to match your Cloudlab credentials:
+      - Line 3: `TARGET_DIR="/users/<cloudlab-user>/config/"`
+      - Line 14: `rsync -rtuv config <cloudlab-user>@${machine}.<experiment-name>.<project-name>.utah.cloudlab.us:/users/<cloudlab-user>/`
+   4. Finally, run `./config_remote.sh`
+   5. This will upload the necessary configurations for the Hotstuff Consensus module to the Cloudlab machines.

+3. *TxBFTSmart*
+   1. Navigate to `SOSP21_artifact_eval/src/scripts`
+   2. Run `./one_step_config.sh <Local SOSP21_artifact_eval directory> <cloudlab-user> <experiment-name> <project-name> <cloudlab-cluster>`
+   3. For example: `./one_step_config.sh /home/florian/Indicus/SOSP21_artifact_eval fs435 indicus morty-pg0 utah.cloudlab.us`
+   4. This will upload the necessary configurations for the BFTSmart Conesnsus module to the Cloudlab machines.
+      - Troubleshooting: Make sure files `server-hosts` and `client-hosts` in `/src/scripts/` do not contain empty lines at the end

+### Using the experiment scripts

+### Parsing outputs

+### 1-by-1 experiment guide
+Use `<batch-size> = 4` for running TPCC, and `<batch-size> = 16` for Smallbank and Retwis for optimal results.

 Scripts: run: `python3 <PATH>/experiment-scripts/run_multiple_experiments.py <CONFIG>`
 The script will load all binaries and configurations onto the remote cloudlab machines, and collect experiment data upon completion.